Edit

 );

 In the example we would like to use the custom LikeFunction to filter users by their phones that start with +420 prefix.
-Our function will implement IQueryBuilderFunction interface and will receive $args with phone and +420.
+Our function will receive $args with phone and +420.
 The column/property argument may be quite dynamic too.
-What if the user passes address->zipcode (i.e. a relationship expression) instead of a simple phone, such expression would require table joins; doing it all by hand would be difficult.
+What if the user passes address->zipcode expression (i.e. a relationship expression) instead of a simple phone, such expression would require table joins; doing it all by hand would be difficult.
 Therefore, Orm provides DbalQueryBuilderHelper that will handle all this for you.
-Use processPropertyExpr method to obtain a DbalExpressionResult for the column/property argument.
+Use processExpression method to obtain a DbalExpressionResult for the column/property argument.
 Then just append needed SQL to the returned expression, e.g. LIKE operator with a Dbal’s argument.
 That’s all!

 DbalQueryBuilderHelper $helper,